mohrhuhn2001/Thinkpad-T460-Hackintosh/README.md

 # additional Notes:

 Battery Hotswapping works fine: just close the Lid to perform the Swap and it should update the Battery percentage accordingly
-(Service Recommended can be ignored)
+("Service Recommended" Warning can be ignored)

 If my Laptop falls or gets hit by something near the Dockingstation port it may hardlock and needs to restart i didnt observe that behavior under Windows